Thom's counterexamples for the Steenrod problem: The Steenrod problem

-In order to find counterexamples of the Steenrod problem, we notice that the AHSS is trivial modulo the odd torsion part, hence every element of $2$-torsion is realizable.
-Moreover, for a CW complex, if the term $E^r_{s,t}$ consists entirely of order 2 for $t\neq 0 \op{mod} 4$, then the differential $d^r:E^r_{s,t}\rightarrow E^r_{s-r,t+r-1}$ is trivial unless $t=0\op{mod}4$ and $r=1\op{mod} 4$.
-Thus we start in the fifth page $E_{n,0}^5\cong E_{n,0}^2\cong H_n(X)$ and by the previous results, the obstruction to realizability is in degree $n-2i(p-1)-1$.
-Thom shows that every integer homology class of dimension $n\leq 6$ is realizable.
-It should be noted that for $n=7$, $i=1$ and $p=3$, we can find the first counterexample and the obstruction is in dimension $2$.
+To find counterexamples for the Steenrod problem, we notice that the Atiyah--Hirzebruch spectral sequence is trivial modulo the odd torsion part.
+Hence, every element of $2$-torsion is realizable.
+Moreover, for a CW complex, if the term $E^r_{s,t}$ consists entirely of elements of order 2 for $t\neq 0 \op{mod} 4$, then the differential $d^r:E^r_{s,t}\rightarrow E^r_{s-r,t+r-1}$ is trivial unless $t=0\op{mod}4$ and $r=1\op{mod} 4$.
+We will show that also the differentials $d^{4k+1}$ are trivial for $4k+1<2p-2$.
+The obstruction to realizability is in degree $n-2i(p-1)-1$, for $n=2p+1$, $i=1$, and $p$ an odd prime, hence in dimension $2$.